-The vehicles shall have an efficient fuel shut-off which the rider can activate when he/she is in position.
+The vehicles shall have an efficient positive fuel shut-off which the rider can activate without their hands leaving the handlebars.

-All pressurised fuel lines, including non-valved fuel lines shall be reinforced by braided steel.
+All pressurised fuel lines, including non-valved fuel lines shall be reinforced by braided steel (or equivalent construction).

 Nitrous oxide applications shall have a protected shut-off valve system.